Rethinking Resilience

 Nassim Taleb exposed part of this problem.
 His Black Swan revealed how spectacularly we fail at predicting the rare events that reshape everything, the outliers our models systematically miss.
 The conch paradox addresses something different.
 The problem isn't only that we can't predict black swans.
 It's that our successful adaptations to yesterday's challenges become tomorrow's constraints.
 The conch didn't fail to predict warming oceans.
 It simply couldn't stop being a conch.

-There's something even more troubling than the assumption that tomorrow will resemble today.
+But there's a worse problem.
 The resilience discourse has a fatal blind spot: it focuses entirely on how well you can absorb shocks while traveling your current path.
 It never asks whether the path itself leads somewhere worth going.

 When COVID-19 grounded international flights, we discovered we had spent decades becoming resilient to everything except the one thing that actually happened.
 We could weather hurricanes, financial crises, regional instability.
 We had proven this repeatedly.
 What we couldn't survive was the disappearance of tourists themselves.
 Our resilience had been path-dependent: extraordinarily robust along one trajectory, catastrophically fragile if that trajectory was blocked.